sigasi/sigasi_insights/content/faq.md

 If you are using Eclipse for both VHDL and C development, you probably don't want to lock up a floating Sigasi VHDL license while you are working on C.
 In order to use Eclipse without locking up a Sigasi license, you should close the VHDL perspective, close all VHDL projects and restart Eclipse.

+## My new license contains a start date in the future.
+When can I start using it?

+If you're renewing your license, the new license file can contain a _start_ date in the future.
+As long as the _start_ date is part of the *VENDOR_STRING*, it will not be enforced and you can start using your new license file immediately.

 # Getting Started

 ## What is a Workspace?